DGE-TEAM/-Dev-Gasing-Circle-GasingNews-Layout/README.md

 1. **Discourse version compatibility**: Tested against Discourse 3.1+.
 The `api.onPageChange` hook is available in Plugin API v0.8+.
 2. **Topic detail fetch**: Each topic click triggers a network request to `/t/{slug}/{id}.json`.
 This is Discourse's standard JSON API and requires no authentication for public categories.
 3. **Image URLs**: Discourse sometimes serves images through its CDN optimizer.
 If thumbnails don't load, check your Discourse CDN settings.
 4. **Trending sort**: The "Trending" pill currently only changes the visual state.
-To wire it to real data, replace the `fetchCategoryTopics()` call with `/c/ga-updates.json?order=activity` or the `top.json` endpoint.
+To wire it to real data, configure endpoints corresponding to Discourse's API (e.g. `top.json`).

 ---